 The Dolphin Wahoo AP discussed this action at their March 2014 meeting.
-This action had originally be a part of Dolphin Wahoo Amendment 5, but was removed from that amendment and placed in Dolphin Wahoo Amendment 8.
-When it was a part of Amendment 5, the Dolphin Wahoo AP selected the Council's Preferred Alternative 4 as their preferred alternative.
-At their March 2014 meeting, the Dolphin Wahoo AP reaffirmed its selection of Preferred Alternative 4 as their preferred alternative.
+This action had originally been part of Amendment 5 to the Dolphin Wahoo FMP, but was removed from that amendment and placed in Amendment 8 to the Dolphin Wahoo FMP.
+When it was a part of Amendment 5 to the Dolphin Wahoo FMP, the Dolphin Wahoo AP selected the South Atlantic Council's Preferred Alternative 4 as their preferred alternative.
+At their March 2014 meeting, the Dolphin Wahoo AP reaffirmed its selection of Preferred Alternative 4 as their preferred alternative 4 as their preferred alternative 4 as their preferred alternative 5 to the Dolphin Wahoo AP reaffirmed its selection of Preferred Alternative 4 as their preferred alternative.
+From 2008 through 2013, the recreational sector landed approximately 50% of their ACL each year; whereas, the current commercial ACL would have been met in 2009.
+The AP felt that Preferred Alternative 4 would help to ensure the commercial ACL was not met, and a commercial closure occurred.